 Some airlines only allow one-class upgrades

 Qantas will let you upgrade with points straight from Economy to Business class – skipping Premium Economy – but other airlines may not.
 For example, Singapore Airlines will only let you upgrade from Economy to Premium Economy, Premium Economy to Business, or Business to First class using KrisFlyer miles.
 One way to get around this is to choose an aircraft without a Premium Economy cabin.

 One more thing…

 To upgrade with frequent flyer points, you’ll generally need to be flying on the airline with which you earned the points.
 So, Qantas points can only be used to upgrade “QF” flights operated by Qantas.

 There are some exceptions to this rule.
 You can use your points in any Star Alliance or SkyTeam airline to upgrade on any other airline within the respective alliance.
 However, only tickets booked in the most expensive fare classes are eligible.

 Bid for a flight upgrade

 If you can’t access an upgrade with points, don’t worry!
 Another option is to bid for a flight upgrade.
 A surprisingly large number of airlines allow passengers to bid for vacant premium cabin seats via an online “auction”.
 Choose to bid any amount between the pre-set minimum & maximum.
 You’ll be notified around a day before the flight if your bid was successful.

 Airlines that let you bid for an upgrade include Air New Zealand, Virgin Australia, Etihad Airways, Hawaiian Airlines, LATAM Airlines and Malaysia Airlines.
 Qantas also offers “Bid Now” upgrades – but only to selected passengers, and you’ll need to bid a mixture of points & money.

-Optiontown is a website offering heavily discounted upgrades on select airlines including Air Asia X, Vietnam Airlines and Air India.
-The amount you need to pay for the upgrade is fixed, but you’ll receive your money back if the upgrade does not come through – minus a small admin fee.
+Optiontown is a website offering heavily discounted upgrades on select airlines including Vietnam Airlines, Air Namibia and Air India.
+The amount you need to pay for the upgrade is fixed, but you’ll receive your money back if the upgrade does not come through.

 Upgrade at the airport